 Making Sense of it All

 Our parent-carer guide, Making Sense of It All, is often referred to as the “parent-carer Bible” by West Sussex parents.
-Designed to inform and empower parents of children with SEND aged 0-14 it is full of information on a wide range of subjects including diagnosis, benefits & money matters, getting support for your child at school, accessing support from health and social care and local leisure opportunities.
+Designed to inform and empower parents of children with SEND from birth through to adulthood, covering a range of subjects including diagnosis, benefits & money matters, getting support for your child at school, accessing support from health and social care and transition to adult life.
 It also contains a directory of over 400 local and national organisations and an extensive jargon buster.

-In partnership with Amaze we have published a diverse and growing series of localised fact sheets on childhood disabilities and rare syndromes that combine clinical information on a condition with local information on relevant projects, services and support.
-We have also co-published a range of fact sheets on miscellaneous subjects that again combine clinical information with local information on relevant projects and services.
+We have published a diverse and growing series of localised fact sheets on childhood disabilities and rare syndromes that combine clinical information on a condition with local information on relevant projects, services and support.
+We have also published a range of fact sheets on miscellaneous subjects that again combine clinical information with local information on relevant projects and services.
 Please visit our fact sheets page for further information.